bcoles/kasld/docs/reproducibility.md

 | x86_64 | 7.0.0 | mainline | tracefs-open | on | 5 bits | 9 bits |
 | x86_64 | 7.0.0 | mainline | no5lvl | on | 9 bits | 9 bits |
 | x86_64 | 7.0.0 | mainline | la57 | on | 9 bits | 9 bits |

+Each row is one boot.
+Where the architecture randomises the image base, that base is drawn afresh on every boot and the residual depends on where it lands: a base the evidence brackets tightly leaves fewer surviving bits than one in an open span.
+Repeated boots of the same cell and profile have been observed to differ by one bit on `loongarch64` and up to three on `ppc32`; the cells measured elsewhere did not vary.

+Two consequences follow for reading the table.
+A small difference between two profile rows of the same cell may be the draw rather than the profile, since the two rows are separate boots.
+A difference in the *narrowing* direction under a more restrictive profile is always the draw and never the profile, because withholding a source can only widen a guaranteed window.
+A profile effect shows instead as a large and directional change, such as `perf-open` resolving to `exact`.

+The soundness verdict does not vary with the draw: on every boot the guaranteed window contained the true base, which is the property this table gates on.

 </details>